+5.1 Methodology

-5.1.
-Methodology.
-Having our algorithm implemented, we are faced with the challenge of evaluating its performance.
+Having our algorithm implemented, we faced the challenge of evaluating its performance.
 There are an infinite number of grammars as well as graphs generated from these grammars.
 We seek to understand the relationship between graph grammar inference and grammar complexity, and so need a measure of grammar complexity.
-One such measure is the minimum description length (MDL) of a graph, which is the minimum number of bits necessary to completely describe the graph.
+One such measure is the Minimum Description Length (MDL) of a graph, which is the minimum number of bits necessary to completely describe the graph.

-In our experiments we measure an error based on the structural difference.
+In our experiments we measure an error based on structural difference.
 Another approach to measuring the accuracy of the inferred grammar would be based on a graph grammar parser.
 We would consider accurate the inferred grammars that can parse the input graph.
-A graph grammar parser would require a subgraph isomorphism test which is computationally expensive and much more difficult in implementation than the error measure we are using.
-For these reasons we did not pursue the implementation of a graph grammar parser.

-We would like our error to be a value between 0 and 1.
-Therefore, we normalize the error by having in the denominator the sum of the size of the graph used in the original grammar and the number of nonterminals.
-We do not allow an error to be larger than 1.
-Therefore, we take the minimum of 1 and our measure as a final value.
-The restriction that the error is no larger than 1 prohibits unnecessary influence on the average error taken from several values by the inferred graph structure significantly larger than the graph used in the original grammar.
-We have where $\operatorname{matchCost}(g_1, g_2)$ is the minimal number of operations required to transform g_1 to a graph isomorphic to g_2 , or g_2 to a graph isomorphic to g_1 .
-The operations are: the insertion of an edge or node, the deletion of a node or an edge, or the substitution of a node or edge label.
-Moreover, #CI is the number of inferred connection instructions, #NT is the number of nonterminals in the original grammar, and $size(g_1)$ is the sum of the number of nodes and edges in the graph used in the grammar production.
+Graph grammar parser would require subgraph isomorphism test which is computationally expensive and much more difficult in implementation than the error measure we are using.
+For these reasons we did not pursue implementation of graph grammar parser.
+We would like our error to be a value between 0 and 1; therefore, we normalize the error by having in the denominator the sum of the size of the graph used in the original grammar and the number of non-terminals.
+We do not allow an error to be larger than 1; therefore, we take the minimum of 1 and our measure as a final value.
+The restriction that the error is not larger than 1 prohibits unnecessary influence on the average error taken from several values by inferred graph structure significantly larger than the graph used in the original grammar.